o2r-project/erc-checker/README.md

     ___Note___: HTML files in directories are NOT REQUIRED to be named "_main.html_".
 However, the checker will pick the first `.html`file found _in alphabetical order_ .

 The tool will compare both HTML files for images only.
-The images __MUST__ be __base64__-encoded, and encapsulated in an HTML img tag, as generated automatically when rendering an .Rmd file into HTML format.
+The images __MUST__ be __base64__-encoded, and encapsulated in an HTML img tag, as generated automatically when rendering an `.Rmd` file into HTML format.

-If both HTML papers contain an equal number of images, the checker may write a new HTML file, containing the results of the comparison between all images in the input files, as created by [`blink-diff`](http://yahoo.github.io/blink-diff/), as well as highlighted text differences between both Papers.
+If both HTML papers contain an equal number of images, the checker may write a new HTML file, containing the results of the comparison between all images in the input files, as created by [`pixelmatch`](https://github.com/mapbox/pixelmatch), as well as highlighted text differences between both papers.

 Further parameters (in order):
   - `saveFilesOutputPath: String` : third path for file output; necessary if either parameter `saveDiffHTML` or `saveMetadataJSON` is set, otherwise ignored